smizell/smizell-blog/content/posts/where-did-the-api-go.md

 The link includes an `embed/url` function as the `href` that runs Racket code when clicked.
 It's running on the server, not in the browser, but it gives the appearance that Racket code is mixed in with the HTML.
 Wild.

 In some cases, these broader ideas of getting rid of the network aren't new.
-Someone created the Wikipedia article for RPC in over 20 years ago.
+The [Wikipedia article on RPC](https://en.wikipedia.org/wiki/Remote_procedure_call) is over 20 years old.
 As someone who loves HTTP, REST, and even using HTML within APIs, I'm still fascinated and interested in the ways people are trying to make it easier to think about and build web applications and move beyond all those details.
 It comes down the deep feeling of, "Why do we have to think about all this stuff?
 Could we not?"

 Web applications run over a network by nature, and a network always makes you think about a zillion details you wouldn't normally have to worry about.
 We think through the details with HTTP and APIs.
 Where there are boundaries there is noise, and we have to deal with the noise.
 But now things are popping up with different approaches to dealing with the network, mostly in trying to use tools to do all the hard work for you and make the network a quieter place to work.